-Articles will be accepted based on scientific merit and only if they are considered ethically sound in the judgement of the editor.
+Articles will be accepted based on scientific merit and only if they are considered ethically sound in the judgement of the editors.

 For experiments involving human subjects, the committee approving the experiments should be identified with any and all related project/licence numbers given and the research conducted according to the principles expressed in the Declaration of Helsinki.
 The authors should confirm that informed consent was obtained from all subjects or their representatives or explain why this was not done.

 Any possible adverse consequences of the work for ecosystems, populations or individual organisms must be weighed against the possible gains in knowledge and its practical applications.

-Research relating to animal behaviour and fieldwork studies must follow the Association for the Study of Animal Behaviour / Animal Behavior Society Guidelines for the Use of Animals in Research (Animal Behaviour, 2018, 135, I-X), the legal requirements of the country in which the work was carried out, and all institutional guidelines.
+Research relating to animal behaviour and fieldwork studies should follow the advice provided by the Association for the Study of Animal Behaviour / Animal Behavior Society Guidelines for the Use of Animals in Research (Animal Behaviour, 2020, 159, I-XI).

 The journals of the Royal Society reserve the right to ask authors for all ethical documentation related to their study and to contact the authors institution for more information.